Pope criticises people going on holiday to flee COVID lockdowns

 “We don’t know what 2021 will reserve for us, but what all of us can do together is make a bit more of an effort to take care of each other.
 There is the temptation to take care only of our own interests,” he added.

-Many countries have imposed strict restrictions to prevent the spread of coronavirus, which has killed more than 84 million people worldwide, according to the latest Reuters tally.
+Many countries have imposed strict restrictions to prevent the spread of coronavirus, which has killed some 1.83 million people worldwide, according to the latest Reuters tally.

+(The story corrects global death toll in final paragraph to 1.83 million.)

 Reporting by Crispian Balmer; Editing by Raissa Kasolowsky